 Temporary Total Disability (TTD) or Temporary Partial Disability (TPD) money benefits are paid until you reach Maximum Medical Improvement (MMI).
 In some cases you may be paid temporary total rehabilitation payments (RTTD) while you attend an approved training program.
-The total number of weeks can not exceed 104 weeks.
-If you were injured before October 1, 2003 52 weeks of RTTD can be paid in addition to 104 weeks.
+Both TTD and TPD are limited to 260 weeks.

 TTD is paid when your workers compensation doctor tells you he does not want you doing any form of work.
 The doctor must also be helping you recover from you on-the-job injuries.

 TPD is paid when your workers compensation doctor allows you to return to work but with restrictions.
 The doctor must also be helping you recover from you on-the-job injuries.
 To receive TPD you must also be earning less that 80% of your prior gross wages.